Summer Reading Program

 Meet the Artist Gala and First Friday Event

-The 27th annual Meet the Artists Gala is a two-month-long exhibit of works by local African-American artists at Central Library.
-It featured live musical entertainment, a fashion show, poetry readings and more.
-The gala celebration will be February 11 and the exhibit will be part of the First Friday gallery walk on March 3.
+The 30th annual Meet the Artists Gala kicks off a two-month-long exhibit of works by local African-American artists at Central Library.
+The gala features live musical entertainment, a fashion show, poetry readings and more.
+The exhibit will run from January 30 to March 31, 2018.

 World Language Book Giveaways